Image of girl cut her hair

 Positioning

-Our assessment of the timing and magnitude of any future downward adjustments in the Fed’s key policy rate will continue to affect our investment strategy.
+Our assessment of the timing and amount of any reductions in the FOMC’s key policy rate relative to market pricing will likely continue to affect our investment strategies.

 03